WOLFRAM LANGUAGE TUTORIAL

 This solves the problem by placing 30 nodes in the horizontal and vertical directions.

 If, however, the anchor is fixed not on the wall, but on some points in space, notice how the results resemble the shape of some leaves.
 Perhaps the structure of leaves is optimized in the process of evolution.

 Algorithms for Linear Programming

 The simplex and revised simplex algorithms solve linear programming problems by constructing a feasible solution at a vertex of the polytope defined by the constraints, and then moving along the edges of the polytope to vertices with successively smaller values of the objective function until the minimum is reached.

 Although the sparse implementation of simplex and revised algorithms is quite efficient in practice, and is guaranteed to find the global optimum, the algorithms have a poor worst-case behavior: it is possible to construct a linear programming problem for which the simplex or revised simplex method takes a number of steps exponential in the problem size.

-Mathematica implements simplex and revised simplex algorithms using dense linear algebra.
+The Wolfram Language implements simplex and revised simplex algorithms using dense linear algebra.
 The unique feature of this implementation is that it is possible to solve exact/extended precision problems.
 Therefore these methods are more suitable for small-sized problems for which non-machine number results are needed.